Transportation in Colombia

 Many tourists rent cars to travel around Colombia.
 However, driving in Colombia is not as easy as in Europe.

-• Road conditions: some roads in Colombia can be poorly maintained, narrow or winding, especially in rural or mountainous areas.
-It’s important to drive carefully and check road conditions before planning your itinerary.
+Road conditions: some roads in Colombia can be poorly maintained, narrow or winding, especially in rural or mountainous areas.
+It’s important to drive carefully and find out about road conditions before planning your itinerary.

-• Colombian driving: Colombians have their own style of driving (overtaking on the right or left; overtaking on mountain roads, etc.).
-You have to be prepared to deal with them on the road.
+Colombian driving: Colombians have their own style of driving (overtaking on the right or left; overtaking on mountain roads, etc.).
+You have to be ready to deal with them on the road.

-• Safety: some parts of Colombia may be subject to safety problems, particularly in remote areas or near borders.
-Before venturing into less-touristy areas, find out what you can about them.
+Safety: some regions of Colombia may be subject to safety problems, particularly remote areas or those close to borders.
+Before venturing into less touristy areas, make sure you get the facts.
 And don’t park just anywhere (risk of break-ins).

-• Animals & people: on the outskirts of towns and villages, many locals may walk (or cycle) along roads at night, without lights.
-Remain vigilant.
-Beware of wild or domestic animals (especially stray dogs) that may cross the road.
+- Animals & people: on the outskirts of towns and villages, many locals can walk (or cycle) along roads at night, without lights.
+Stay alert.
+Beware of wild or domestic animals (stray dogs in particular) that may cross the road.

 Car rental comparison